 Embark uses open source software in its products and services and anticipate using open source software in the future.
 Some open source software licenses require those who distribute open source software as part of their own software products to publicly disclose all or part of the source code to such software product or to make available any modifications or derivative works of the open source code on open source terms or at no cost.
 This could result in Embark's proprietary software being made available in source code form and/or licensed to others under open source licenses, which could allow Embark's competitors or other third parties to Embark's proprietary software freely without spending the development effort, and which could lead to a loss of the competitive advantage of its proprietary technologies and, as a result, sales of its products and services.
-The terms of many open source licenses to which Embark is subject have not been interpreted by U.S. or foreign courts, and there is a risk that open source software licenses could be construed in a manner that imposes unanticipated conditions or restrictions on Embark's ability to provide or distribute its products or services or retain ownership of its proprietary intellectual property.
-Additionally, Embark could face claims from third parties claiming ownership of, or demanding release of the open source software or derivative works that Embark developed using such software, which could include Embark's proprietary source code, or otherwise seeking to enforce the terms of, or alleging breach of, the applicable open source license.
-These claims could result in litigation and could require Embark to make its proprietary software source code freely available, purchase a costly license, or cease offering the implicated products or services unless and until Embark can re-engineer them to avoid breach of the applicable open source software licenses or potential infringement.
-This re-engineering process could require Embark to expend significant additional research and development resources, and Embark cannot guarantee that it will be successful.

-Additionally, the use of certain open source software can lead to greater risks than use of third-party commercial software, as open source licensors generally do not provide warranties or controls on the origin of software.
-There is typically no support available for open source software, and Embark cannot ensure that the authors of such open source software will implement or push updates to address security risks or will not abandon further development and maintenance.
+The terms of many open source licenses to which Embark is subject have not been interpreted by U.S. or foreign courts, and there is a risk that open source software licenses or retain ownership of its proprietary intellectual property.
+Additionally, Embark could face claims from third parties claiming ownership of, or demanding release of, the open source software or derivative works that Embark developed using such software, which could include Embark's proprietary source code, or otherwise seeking to enforce the terms of, or alleging breach of, the applicable open source license.
+These claims could result in litigation and could require Embark to make its proprietary software source code freely available, purchase a costly license, or cease offering the implicated products or services unless and until Embark can re-engineer them to avoid breach of the applicable open source software freely available, purchase a costly license, or cease offering the implicated products or services unless and until Embark can re-engineer them to avoid breach of the applicable open source software products or services and until Embark can re-engineer them to avoid breach for open source software, and Embark cannot ensure that the authors of such open source software will implement or push updates to address security risks or will not abandon further development and maintenance.
 Many of the risks associated with the use of open source software, such as the lack of warranties or assurances of title, non-infringement, or performance, cannot be eliminated, and could, if not properly addressed, negatively affect Embark's business.
 Embark has processes to help alleviate these risks, including a review process for screening requests from Embark's developers for the use of open source software, but Embark cannot be sure that all open source software is identified or submitted for approval prior to use in its products and services.
 Any of these risks could be difficult to eliminate or manage, and, if not addressed, could adversely affect Embark's ownership of proprietary intellectual property, the security of Embark's vehicles, or its business, results of operations, and financial condition.